-As of December 31, 2016, the total stated amount of all issued and outstanding letters of credit under Credit Agreement was \$8.8 million and \$30.0 million had been drawn for the 2016 installment of the 2019 Notes.
-The total unused availability under the Credit Agreement was \$161.2 million.
-The letters of credit will expire between August 2017 and October 2017.
+As of December 31, 2017, the total stated amount of all issued and outstanding letters of credit under the Credit Agreement was \$8.3 million.
+As of December 31, 2017 and 2016, \$25.0 million and \$30.0 million had been drawn for the 2017 and 2016 installments of the 2019 Notes, respectively.
+The total unused availability under the Credit Agreement was \$136.7 million.
+The letters of credit will expire between July 2018 and October 2018.

 Borrowings under the Credit Agreement bear interest at LIBOR or a base rate (at our option), plus an applicable margin based on certain financial ratios calculated quarterly.
 LIBOR varies based on the applicable loan term, market conditions and other external factors.
-The applicable margin was 1.75% for loans bearing interest based on LIBOR and 0.75% for loans bearing interest at the base rate at December 31, 2016.
-Accordingly, the effective interest rates using three-month LIBOR and base rate were 2.75% and 4.50%, respectively, at December 31, 2016 and we elected to use LIBOR.
+The applicable margin was 1.75% for loans bearing interest based on LIBOR and 0.75% for loans bearing interest at the base rate at December 31, 2017.
+Accordingly, the effective interest rate using three-month LIBOR and base rate was 3.44% and 5.25%, respectively, at December 31, 2017 and we elected to use LIBOR.
 Borrowings at the base rate have no designated term and could be repaid without penalty any time prior to the Maturity Date.
 Borrowings bearing interest at a LIBOR rate have a term no less than one month and no greater than six months (or such longer period not to exceed 12 months if approved by all lenders).
 At the end of each term, such borrowings can be paid or continued at our discretion as either a borrowing at the base rate or a borrowing at a LIBOR rate with similar terms.
 Our obligations under the Credit Agreement are guaranteed by certain of our subsidiaries and are collateralized on an equivalent basis with the obligations under the 2019 Notes (defined above) by first priority liens (subject only to other permitted liens) on substantially all of the assets of the Company and our subsidiaries that are guarantors or borrowers under the Credit Agreement.